This is a basic example in order to get started with Advanced Analytics Integration in Qlik Sense using PYTHON.

 The architecture at a high-level looks like this:

-With this new capability, we are now able to add syntax to a chart expression that tells Qlik Sense that particular expression should not be evaluated on the Qlik Sense server, but instead, all the information and data needed to calculate that expression should be sent via the server side extension on to the back end Python system for calculation.
+With this new capability, it is possible to add syntax to a chart expression that tells Qlik Sense that particular expression should not be evaluated on the Qlik Sense server, but instead, all the information and data needed to calculate that expression should be sent via the server side extension on to the back end Python system for calculation.

 After the advanced analytic calculations are completed, the data is sent back to the Qlik Sense Server and to the client for visualization.

-In order to display a "Hello World" message in Qlik Sense Desktop , please do the following:
+In order to display a "Hello World" message in Qlik Sense Desktop and with Qlik Sense Enterprise, please do the following steps.

-- Install Qlik Sense Desktop (June 2017 release or later).
+- Note: If using Qlik Sense Desktop, install the June 2017 release or later.

-- Make sure you have Python 3.4 (or later) installed as well as the
+- Make sure you have Python 3.4 (or later) installed including 'PIP' option

 grpcio package.
 In order to install grpcio, use: